Q. Why use hard disks to store music? Why not metal rods, special cards or CD’s?

 Q. How easy is it to program a bell-ringing schedule?

 A. The BRG Carillon uses a conventional computer keyboard and full color display with pop-up help.
 There are several alternatives for configuring your ring schedule.
 We can program your ring schedule before we ship the system.
-Or, you can call us with your desired ring schedule after you receive the system and we will send you your ring schedule already programmed on CD.
-You simply pop it into the carillon and your up and running.
+Or, you can call us with your desired ring schedule after you receive the system and we will assist you over the phone.
 Of course, you can configure the ring schedule yourself if you choose to.

 Q. Are batteries used to backup the song schedule?

-A. Batteries eventually wear out; therefore, the entire song play schedule is copied to non-volatile memory that does not require power.
+A. Batteries eventually wear out; therefore, the entire song play schedule is stored in non-volatile memory that does not require power.
 If the power goes out, nothing is lost.
 When the power is restored, the carillon will resume normal operation, playing right on schedule, as if nothing had happened.

 Q. What does open architecture design mean?